tonimelisma/mail/ARCHITECTURE.md

 * **UI Layer (:mail module, formerly :app):** Responsible for presenting data to the user.
 Interacts exclusively with the local database via ViewModels and Use Cases.
 Handles user interactions like pull-to-refresh.
 Contains `SettingsScreen.kt` for user preferences including cache size and download preferences (bodies/attachments).
-ViewModels like `MessageDetailViewModel` and `ThreadDetailViewModel` utilize `NetworkMonitor` for observing network state, including Wi-Fi connectivity.
+ViewModels like `MessageDetailViewModel` and `ThreadDetailViewModel` utilize `NetworkMonitor` for observing network state, including Wi-Fi connectivity, and `SyncEngine` for triggering message refreshes.
 Download status UIs (e.g., in `MessageDetailScreen.kt`) are polished with clear states, animated transitions, and retry capabilities.
 * **Domain Layer (:domain module):** Contains discrete business logic in the form of Use Cases.
 * **Data Layer (:data module):** Implements repository interfaces.
 Its primary role is to act as a **synchronizer** between network data sources (APIs) and the local database, managing data fetching, caching (initial sync, delta sync, respecting user download preferences for bodies/attachments), action queuing, and local search.
 Orchestrated by a
   `SyncEngine`.
-Includes `UserPreferencesRepository` for managing user settings like cache limits and download preferences, and workers like `MessageBodyDownloadWorker` (calculates body size, respects preferences) and `AttachmentDownloadWorker` (respects preferences), and `CacheCleanupWorker` (uses preferences and accurate sizing).
+Includes `UserPreferencesRepository` for managing user settings like cache limits and download preferences, workers like `MessageBodyDownloadWorker` (calculates body size, respects preferences), `AttachmentDownloadWorker` (respects preferences), `CacheCleanupWorker` (uses preferences and accurate sizing), and `SingleMessageSyncWorker` (for individual message refreshes).
+Contains Hilt modules for providing dependencies, including factories like `MailApiServiceFactory`.
-* **Database Layer (:core-db module):** Defines the Room database schema, entities (with sync metadata like SyncStatus, lastSuccessfulSyncTimestamp, lastAccessedTimestamp, `MessageBodyEntity.sizeInBytes`, and FTS capabilities), and Data Access Objects (DAOs).
+* **Database Layer (:core-db module):** Defines the Room database schema, entities (with sync metadata like SyncStatus, lastSuccessfulSyncTimestamp, lastAccessedTimestamp, `MessageBodyEntity.sizeInBytes`, and FTS capabilities), and Data Access Objects (DAOs). `MessageBodyDao` includes methods for fine-grained sync status updates (e.g., `updateSyncStatusAndError`).
 Current DB version is 15.
-* **Backend/Provider Layer (:backend-google, :backend-microsoft modules):** Handles all provider-specific API communication, including support for delta queries.
+* **Backend/Provider Layer (:backend-google, :backend-microsoft modules):** Handles all provider-specific API communication, including support for delta queries and fetching full individual messages via methods like `getMessage(messageRemoteId)`.
-* **Contracts Layer (:core-data module):** Defines interfaces and data models for the application, including `CacheSizePreference` and `DownloadPreference` enums.
+* **Contracts Layer (:core-data module):** Defines interfaces and data models for the application, including `CacheSizePreference`, `DownloadPreference`, and factory interfaces like `MailApiServiceFactory`.

 ### **2.2.
 Offline-First and Single Source of Truth**

 The application is architected to be "offline-first".
 The UI layer is completely decoupled from the network.
 It observes Flows directly from the Room database DAOs.
 All user mutations (deleting, marking as read, sending) are applied to the local database first (optimistic updates), then queued for synchronization with the server.
+For sending messages, this involves creating a local `MessageEntity` marked with `isOutbox = true`.
 The local database, defined in :core-db, is the **single source of truth** for the entire application state.
 Key entities like folders (`FolderEntity`) are identified internally by a consistent local UUID primary key, with functional types (e.g., Inbox, Drafts) managed by a dedicated `wellKnownType: WellKnownFolderType` enum, ensuring robust and